sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 ### Signatures

 Each process which needs to produce signatures using the `radicle-link` _device key_, SHALL delegate this to an agent conforming to the [SSH agent protocol][ssh-agent] (section 4.5.).

-Key access restrictions thus depend on user configuration: the agent could be configured to prompt for a passphrase after a timeout elapses (or never), require presence of a hardware security token, or utilise platform authenticators such as TouchID&trade;.
+**Key access restrictions** thus depend on user configuration: the agent could be configured to prompt for a passphrase after a timeout elapses (or never), require presence of a hardware security token, or utilise platform authenticators such as TouchID&trade;.
+Note that this presents a challenge: some processes will reasonably require unattended access to the key (notably [peer-to-peer nodes](#peer-to-peer-node)), while interactive use may benefit from a user presence confirmation.
+This cannot be solved without restricting the user's access to the key material, eg. by requiring a second-factor token.
+As we can't assume widespread use of hardware tokens yet, we defer addressing the issue to a future proposal.

+We RECOMMEND to provide tooling for importing key material into the agent which sets a reasonable lifetime for the key, after which it must be re-loaded from disk (requiring a passphrase prompt for decryption).

-Key generation SHOULD, however, be performed using `radicle-link`-supplied tooling building on the [ed25519-zebra] library, which prevents certain weaker keys from being generated.
+**Key generation** SHOULD, however, be performed using `radicle-link`-supplied tooling building on the [ed25519-zebra] library, which prevents certain weaker keys from being generated.

-Signature verification MUST be performed using the [ed25519-zebra] library, and thus MUST NOT be delegated to the agent.
+**Signature verification** MUST be performed using the [ed25519-zebra] library, and thus MUST NOT be delegated to the agent.

 Note that (hypothetical) applications which require a large number of signatures to be generated (such as data migration tools) may find `ssh-agent` throughput